Landing gear: "Kneeling" gear

 Both the nosegear and the wing-mounted main landing gear of the World War II German Arado Ar 232 cargo/transport aircraft were designed to kneel.
 This made it easier to load and unload cargo, and improved taxiing over ditches and on soft ground.

 Some early U.S. Navy jet fighters were equipped with "kneeling" nose gear consisting of small steerable auxiliary wheels on short struts located forward of the primary nose gear, allowing the aircraft to be taxied tail-high with the primary nose gear retracted.
 This feature was intended to enhance safety aboard aircraft carriers by redirecting the hot exhaust blast upwards, and to reduce hangar space requirements by enabling the aircraft to park with its nose underneath the tail of a similarly equipped jet.
 Kneeling gear was used on the North American FJ-1 Fury and on early versions of the McDonnell F2H Banshee, but was found to be of little use operationally, and was omitted from later Navy fighters.

 The nosewheel on the Lockheed C-5, partially retracts against a bumper to assist in loading and unloading of cargo using ramps through the forward, "tilt-up" hinged fuselage nose while stationary on the ground.
 The aircraft also tilts backwards.
 The Messier twin-wheel main units fitted to the Transall and other cargo aircraft can tilt forward or backward as necessary.

 The Boeing AH-64 Apache helicopter is able to kneel to fit inside the cargo hold of a transport aircraft and for storage.

 Tail support

 Aircraft landing gear includes devices to prevent fuselage contact with the ground by tipping back when the aircraft is being loaded.
 Some commercial aircraft have used tail props when parked at the gate.
 The Douglas C-54 had a critical CG location which required a ground handling strut.
 The Lockheed C-130 and Boeing C-17 Globemaster III use ramp supports.

+The unladen CG of the rear-engined Ilyushin IL-62 is aft of the main gear due to design decisions stemming from efforts to reduce overall weight, systems complexity and drag; to prevent the fuselage from tilting back when unloaded, the aircraft has a unique fully retractable vertical tail strut with castering wheels to allow towing or pushback.
+The strut is not intended for taxiing or flight, when the weight of the crew, passengers, cargo and fuel provide the necessary fore-aft balance.